The fight of faith: why give up when time comes to fight this important battle?

 If a person doesn’t have any faith deep within (in the subconscious, or subconsciously), then it will be difficult to stimulate the subconscious mind and arouse the power or genius that usually sleeps deep within it.

-Despite our knowledge about positivity, why do most of us lose the battle of faith?
+Despite our knowledge about positivity, why do many of us lose the battle of faith?

 Most of us grew up from childhood to adulthood, and have heard a lot of positive messages from religious teachers, motivational speakers, and mentors.